 The boy’s mother has noticed on multiple occasions when the song “YMCA” by the Village People is played, her son cowers, hides himself away and looks distressed.

 Another mother claims her child’s skin has come out in a stress-related rash because of Lord, an affliction the child continues to suffer with.

-Jonathan Lord, YMCA in the spotlight at royal commission
+Jonathan Lord, YMCA in the spotlight at Royal Commission

-The YMCA accepted that during Lord’s time at Caringbah, 2009 to 2011, the staff were not sufficiently trained to recognise Lord’s grooming of children and co-workers.
+The YMCA accepted that during Lord’s time at Caringbah, from 2009 to 2011, the staff were not sufficiently trained to recognise Lord’s grooming of children and co-workers.

 Chief of the Network of Community Activities Robyn Monro-Miller, then Chief of the Network of Community Activities, stated:

 “The implications for the outside school hours sector are that we are now actually producing more resources around grooming behaviour and we’re also being very vigilant in making sure families that families are aware of grooming behaviour.”

 The network has made a grooming fact sheet available on its website in an attempt to raise awareness of the dangers of grooming.